A Powerful Pranayama for Keeping Cool

 - Sit with an upright spine.
 Close your eyes and feel the movement of your breath.

-- Sit in meditation for at least five minutes after pranayama practice to allow the soothing benefits of the practice to be integrated.
+- Sit in meditation for at least five minutes after your pranayama practice to allow the soothing benefits of the practice to be integrated.

 After a period of regular practice, a breath retention may be added.
 Work with an experienced teacher to establish the best practice for you at any given time.